robin-qu/Convex-Optimization/README.md

-# convex-optimization
+# Convex Optimization
-Convex optimization course projects
+This repository contains course projects in University of Washington's convex optimization class.